jetobe95/JavaScript-Elocuente/12_language.md

 {{index "conditional execution", "ternary operator", "?: operator", "conditional operator"}}

-Egg's `if` construct expects exactly three arguments.
+Egg's `si` construct expects exactly three arguments.
 It will evaluate the first, and if the result isn't the value `false`, it will evaluate the second.
 Otherwise, the third gets evaluated.
 This `if` form is more similar to JavaScript's ternary `?:` operator than to